BTRFS RAID10 on Gentoo

 XenServer 6.2 and fake RAID1

 XenServer, like many other bare-metal hypervisors, only supports a small bunch of RAID controllers.
 The difference between it and for example VMware ESXi is that XenServer is pretty much a CentOS minimal install with some proprietary administration tools and a pretty decent remote manager (only for Windows as long as I know…) while ESXi is a completely proprietary closed source blob.
-XenServer being based on CentOS makes it possible to do many weird unsupported things, like installing it on a software fake RAID on ICH8R. …
+XenServer being based on CentOS makes it possible to do many weird unsupported things, like installing it on a software fake RAID on ICH8R.
+To install it on a software RAID1 all we have to do is perform the usual installation (without configuring any local storage) on a single HDD (/dev/sda), copy everything on a second drive (/dev/sdb) and use mdadm to build a couple of RAID volumes. – I’m pretty much only reposting things I read somewhere, I don’t take any credit for this guide – …

 Posted on